 Rabbits need unlimited hay.
 We carry a variety of Oxbow brand hay and sell Timothy Hay by "the flake."
 Flakes are pieces of 120 lb bales that we separate and sell.

 Have multiple different types of toys to keep your bunny entertained!
 It provides enrichment and helps to alleviate boredom and destructive tendencies.

 Papaya, Apple Branches, Timothy Hay based treats, and dried willow rings all make great healthy treats.
 Always limit sugary treats and never feed seeds, corn, or nuts.

-Oxbow Adult Rabbit Food is our go-to pellet because of its high quality ingredients, affordability, and availability.
+Science Selective House Rabbit Formula is our go-to pellet because of its high quality ingredients, affordability, and availability.
 Please do not purchase food before adoption.

 Probios is an optional rabbit-safe probiotic that rabbits can have daily to help maintian gut health.

 Equine Pine Pellets or Care Fresh (or newspaper) are used to absorb urine in the litter box.
 NEVER USE CLUMPING OR CLAY CAT LITTER, CEDAR OR PINE SHAVINGS, CORN-COB OR SILICA-GEL LITTER.